HWHapply/AY22_MBDS_questions/README.md

 # AY22_MBDS_questions

-This repository consists of 3 answer folders and a pdf file of programme questions.
+This repository consists of 2 answer folders and a pdf file of programme questions.

-I didn't attempted question 2, so the folder 'Answer to Q2' is empty.
+I didn't attempted question 2, so I didn't create a folder for this question.